Soccer-Chelsea sale halted after sanctions against owner Abramovich | Sports-Games

 Yet now there is a huge question mark over the club's future.
 Chelsea said they would seek changes to the licence they are now operating under.

 "(We) intend to engage in discussions with the UK Government regarding the scope of the licence.
 This will include seeking permission for the licence to be amended in order to allow the Club to operate as normal as possible," the club said in a statement.
-NEW OWNERS
+The club's main shirt sponsor, mobile network Three, said it had asked Chelsea to remove its logo from their shirt and was suspending its relationship.

-The licence allows some exemptions to the asset freeze restrictions, in order to allow the club to fulfil their fixtures.
-Chelsea, who are third in the Premier League and in the last 16 of the Champions League, will be able to play their games and pay their players while broadcasters will be permitted to show their matches on television.
+The licence allows exemptions to the asset freeze restrictions, in order to allow the club to fulfil their fixtures.
+Chelsea, who are third in the Premier League and in the last 16 of the Champions League, will be able to play their games and broadcasters will be permitted to show their matches on television.

 Only fans who have already purchased tickets or who have season tickets will be allowed to attend matches, the government said, while no new merchandising sales will be permitted.
 The club shop has put up a notice saying it is closed due to the latest government announcement.